BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Container TimeSaver XL/README.md

 This mod must be imported into BLCMM using `File -> Import single mod`.
 Choose the file `BL2 Container TimeSaver XL.blcm` and have at it!

+Bugs
+====

+Sound effects for the containers haven't changed at all, and still use their pre-speedup timing.
+So especially on the larger chests, you'll probably get sound effects a second or two after the chest is already opened.

 License
 =======